rpi-graduate-council/grad-wiki/Leisure/Things to Do.md

 While in Downtown Troy, you may find these places that are more on the expensive side but are really fun to check out!

 - [Prism Glassworks](https://www.pgwgallery.com/) - a glassblowing studio and gallery located on 4th Street where you can take courses on how to blow your own glass!
-- [Sawtooth Jewelry](https://sawtoothjewelry.com/jewelry-classes) - a jewelry store and teaching studio on the corner of River Street a￼￼Have knowledge/edits to share?
-See the ￼￼CONTRIBUTE￼￼￼￼￼￼￼￼ page.nd State Street.
+- [Sawtooth Jewelry](https://sawtoothjewelry.com/jewelry-classes) - a jewelry store and teaching studio on the corner of River Street and State Street.

 ---
 ## On the Road